Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises: Acknowledgement

 \section{Acknowledgement}

 The research of SV was supported by the project {\em Dynamics and Information Research Institute} within the agreement between UniCredit Bank and Scuola Normale Superiore di Pisa and by the Laboratoire International Associ\'e LIA LYSM, of the French CNRS and INdAM (Italy).
 SV was also supported by the project MATHAmSud TOMCAT 22-Math-10, N. 49958WH, du french CNRS and MEAE.
+Finally SV thanks the Great Bay University in Dongguan (China), where this work was completed.
 F.L. and S.M. acknowledge partial support by the European Program scheme ‘INFRAIA-01-2018-2019: Research and Innovation action’, grant agreement \#871042 ’SoBigData++: European Integrated Infrastructure for Social Mining and Big Data Analytics’.
-MT aknoledges the hospitality of the Centro di Ricerca Matematica Ennio De Giorgi and Universit\'a di Pisa.
+MT ackwnoledges the hospitality of the Centro di Ricerca Matematica Ennio De Giorgi and Universit\'a di Pisa.